encoredev/encore/docs/develop/auth.md

 The auth handler is responsible for validating the incoming authentication data and returning an `auth.UID` (a string type representing a **user id**).
-The `auth.UID` can be whatever you wish, but in practice it usually maps directly to the primary key stored in a user table (either defined in the Encore service or in an external service like Firebase or Okta).
+The `auth.UID` can be whatever you wish, but in practice it usually maps directly to the primary key stored in a user table (either defined in the Encore service or in an external service like [Firebase](/docs/how-to/firebase-auth) or [Auth0](/docs/how-to/auth0-auth)).

 ### With custom user data